interlay/interbtc/README.md

   </p>
 </p>

-This repository is hosted on GitLab: [https://gitlab.com/interlay/btc-parachain](https://gitlab.com/interlay/btc-parachain) with a mirror on GitHub.
+This repository is hosted on GitHub: [https://github.com/interlay/btc-parachain](https://github.com/interlay/btc-parachain) with a mirror on GitLab.

 _This project is currently under active development_.